LeventeBarczyDA/dvp-tutorial/README.md

 ### Cash domain

-This domain, spelled out in `Cash.daml`, allows a few features associated with a liquid cash instrument.
+This domain, spelled out in `Cash.daml` and here denoted :green_book:,  allows a few features associated with a liquid cash instrument.
 Firstly, cash holdings can be split up, transferred, recombined, etc..
 Notably, a cash holding may be partially escrowed for the benefit of a third party.

 ### Security domain

-This domain is spelled out in `Security.daml`, and allows for the issuance, transfer, and splitting of a security holding.
+This domain is spelled out in `Security.daml` and here denoted :blue_book:, and allows for the issuance, transfer, and splitting of a security holding.
 Also, it spells out the concept of encumberance and unencumberance.

 ### Trading domain

-This is spelled out in `Trading/Model.daml` and `Trading/Service.daml`.
+This is spelled out in `Trading/Model.daml` and `Trading/Service.daml`, and here denoted :ledger:.
 The idea is that security holders can offer trades to cash holders at a certain price.
 Accepted deals then cause a DvP between the buyer and the seller.
 This domain first locks the asset when it is offered as part of a trade, and locks the cash when the buyer accepts that offer.
 A single DvP transaction then swaps the asset.

 ## What is a Canton Node?